-Mmmmm… butter and eggs melted together until creamy- what could be more delicious?
-This hollandaise sauce is a regular at our table because it is easy to make and full of proteins and fats.
-It also really dresses up seafood, vegetables and breakfast dishes.
+Mmmmm… butter and eggs whipped together until creamy, with a little tangy zip to boot!
+What could be more delicious?
+This hollandaise sauce is a regular at our table because it is easy to make and full of healthy proteins and fats, and our kids’ favorite sauce for its buttery flavor.

 - In a medium bowl, whisk egg yolks with lemon juice and spices until smooth.

 - Put the bowl with the egg yolks on top of a small pan of boiling water, making sure the bowl doesn't touch the water, or in a double boiler.